Approved by Members’ Meeting 24th February 2019

 22. Indiscipline

 Note: The SCIO has an Internet and Social Media policy, full details of which can be found in the downloads section of the SCIO website.
 All players and officials should make themselves aware of this policy.
-Breaches of this policy will be dealt with under the SCIO disciplinary procedures, however, it may also be considered a criminal offence and passed on to the relevant authority for action.
+Breaches of this policy will be dealt with under the SCIO disciplinary procedures.
+However, in certain circumstances, such a breach may also be considered a criminal offence and, if so, will be passed on to the relevant authority for action.

-(ii) the Disciplinary Committee shall comprise a minimum of seven persons, but not more than fourteen, appointed by the Board and serving for one year, with any or all of its members being eligible for reappointment.
-A quorum of the Disciplinary Committee shall be three members and any vacancies may be filled by co-option by the Board.
-The Committee shall appoint its own Convener and Secretary.
+The Discipline Committee shall comprise a minimum of three persons (one of whom must be a trustee), appointed by the Board and serving for one year, with any or all of its members being eligible for reappointment at the discretion of the Board, and any vacancies may be filled by co-option by the Board.
+The Discipline Committee will appoint a wider Discipline Panel as they think appropriate.

 23. Age Group Competitions